-Command Description Authorized Users Optional and/or required parameters include: default sets all records in a table(s) to factory defaults delete allows for records to be deleted from a table help provides a brief description for any SQL command or clause info displays a variety of information about the tables in the database insert enables new records to be inserted into a table save saves the database to non-volatile memory storage select queries the dtabase and displays selected records update enable existing records in a table to be updated For more information about the sql command, refer to Section 2.5.4, "Using SQL Commands". sshkeygen [rsa dsa] [1024 2048 3072] N Generates new RSA or DSA keys in $ssh.keys$.
+Command Description Authorized Users insert enables new records to be inserted into a table save saves the database to non-volatile memory storage select queries the dtabase and displays selected records update enable existing records in a table to be updated For more information about the sql command, refer to Section 2.5.4, "Using SQL Commands". sshkeygen [ rsa dsa ] [ 1024 2048 3072 ] Generates new RSA or DSA keys in ssh. keys.
 Keys can be either 1024, 2048 or 3072 bits long.
 Admin sshpubkey List, remove and update key entries in sshpub.keys file.
-Admin sslkeygen keytype N Generates a new SSL certificate in ssl.crt.
-Admin Optional and/or required parameters include: keytypeis the type of key, either rsa or ecc • Mis the number of bits in length.
+Admin sslkeygen [ rsa ecc ] Generates a new RSA or ECC SSL certificate in ssl.crt.
+Admin N Optional and/or required parameters include: • $\it N$ is the number of bits in length.
 For RSA keys, the allowable sizes are 1024, 2048 or 3072.
 For ECC keys, the allowable sizes are 192, 224, 256, 384, or 521. telnet dest Opens a telnet session.
 Press Ctrl-C to close the session.
-Guest, Operator, Admin Optional and/or required parameters include: • destis the server's IP address tftp address [put get Opens a TFTP session.
+Guest, Operator, Admin Optional and/or required parameters include: dest is the server's IP address tftp address [ put get Opens a TFTP session.
 Press Ctrl-C to close the session.
-Admin ] source target Optional and/or required parameters include: address is the IP address of the remote TFTP server • put indicates TFTP will be uploading the source file to replace the destination file get indicates TFTP will be downloading the source file to replace the destination file sourceis the name of the source file targetis the name of the file that will be replaced trace Starts event tracing.
+Admin ] source target Optional and/or required parameters include: address is the IP address of the remote TFTP server • put indicates TFTP will be uploading the source file to replace the destination file • get indicates TFTP will be downloading the source file to replace the destination file source is the name of the source file target is the name of the file that will be replaced trace Starts event tracing.
 Run trace ? for more help.
 Operator, Admin type filename Displays the contents of a text file.
-Guest, Operator, Admin Optional and/or required parameters include: filenameis the name of the file to be read usermod { -b -r username old_user_name A set of commands to display, remove and change existing usernames.
-Admin new_user_name } Optional and/or required parameters include: • -b browses through the existing user names in RUGGEDCOM ROS. -r username removes a specified user name to disable the account old_user_name and new_user_name define the user name to be changed This command is unavailable in Telnet sessions. version Prints the software version.
-Guest, Operator, Admin
+Guest, Operator, Admin Optional and/or required parameters include: filename is the name of the file to be read version Prints the software version.
+Guest, Operator, Admin xmodem { send receive Opens an XModem session.
+Operator, Admin } filename Optional and/or required parameters include: • send sends the file to the client. receive receives the file from the client. filename is the name of the file to be read.